zqwei/Zebrafish_spinal_cord_development/README.md

 * Codes/Old_code -- older version of codes, which are depreciated
 * Codes/SD_code -- codes previously contributed from Shaul Druckmann
 * Data -- directories of datasets

-### Contribution/comments guidelines ###
-* Text                             -- Leave the comments in *Latex* file beginning with initials like ZW, YW, SD, PK
-* Code                           -- Keep a comment in the commit in detail before pushing to git